Dibranchus atlanticus

-The Atlantic batfish (Dibranchus atlanticus) is a species of fish in the family Ogcocephalidae.
+Dibranchus atlanticus, the Atlantic batfish, is a species of marine ray-finned fish belonging to the family Ogcocephalidae, the deep-sea batfishes.
 It is found in deep water in the Atlantic Ocean where it lives on the seabed, feeding on small invertebrates.

+Taxonomy

+Dibranchus atlanticus was first formally described in 1872 by the German zoologist Wilhelm Peters with its type locality given as near the coast of Western Africa at a depth of 360 fathom.
+When he described D. atlanticus Peters proposed the new monospecific genus Dibranchus for it, it is now the type species of Dibranchus by monotypy.
+The genus Dibranchus is classified within the "Indo-Pacific clade" of the family Ogcocephalidae.
+The family Ogcocephalidae is classified in the monotypic suborder Ogcocephaloidei within the order Lophiiformes, the anglerfishes in the 5th edition of Fishes of the World.

+Etymology

+Dibranchus atlanticus is the type species of the genus Dibranchus, a name which prefixes di, meaning "two", on to branchus, meaning "gills", a reference to only the second and third gill arches having gills, the fourth having no gill filaments.
+The specific epithet atlanticus, means "of the Atlantic".

 Description

 D. atlanticus has a disc-shaped, vertically compressed body with a flat ventral surface, and grows to a standard length of 145 mm.
 The dorsal fin, which is set far back near the tail, has no spines and five to seven soft rays, and the anal fin has no spines and four soft rays.
 The pectoral fins are robust and held at right angles to the body; they are limb-like and are used to "walk" over the seabed, and the more slender pelvic fins serve the same purpose.
 Under the operculum there is a sturdy multi-pointed spine.
 The bases of the fins, apart from the dorsal fin, are decorated with tubercles (cone-shaped scales) and the ventral surface of the disc is covered by distinct scales.
 The dorsal surface of the fish is usually a uniform reddish-grey, but specimens in the eastern Atlantic sometimes have reticulated markings.
 The ventral surface is paler.